 In testing, the highest response rates come from messages that appear to originate from the clinic by name, with the doctor's name included as the reference point - "Dr. Reyes's office checking in" rather than a message that appears to come from Dr. Reyes personally.
 This framing is accurate (the clinic is checking in, the AI is acting on behalf of the practice) and it also sets the appropriate expectation that the patient may be responding to a coordinator rather than directly to the doctor.
 If a clinical question arises in the conversation that requires the doctor's direct input, the system flags it for escalation.
 The initial check-in framing balances warmth with accuracy.

-How should the AI handle patients who report they are feeling worse after the first adjustment?
+How should AI-supported follow-up handle patients who report feeling worse after the first adjustment?

 Post-adjustment soreness is extremely common after a first chiropractic visit, and many patients who experience it are alarmed without understanding that it is a normal part of the adjustment process.
 The AI is trained to recognize expressions of soreness or discomfort and respond with normalized educational language: "Some soreness after the first adjustment is completely normal as your body adapts - most patients find it resolves within 24 to 48 hours.
 If you have more significant discomfort or any sharp pain, we want to know.
 Would it help to schedule a brief check-in call with Dr. Reyes?"
 This response does three things simultaneously: it provides education that reduces patient anxiety, it normalizes the experience so the patient does not become a dropout, and it opens the door to an additional touchpoint.